Sourdough Discard Blueberry Muffins

 Substitution friendly – I’ve made numerous variations of these muffins for the past year and a half.
 My friend who originally gave me my sourdough starter also emailed me a base recipe for muffins that this is based on, and I’ve successfully tried many different kinds of fruits, flour, and flavorings.

-Uses a decent amount of discard – You’ll use a full cup of sourdough discard here, which is pretty good considering we’re only making 12 muffins.
+Uses a decent amount of discard – You’ll use a full cup of sourdough starter discard here, which is pretty good considering we’re only making 12 muffins.
 Any leftover discard can be used for Sourdough Discard Flatbread.

 No refined sugar, and dairy free – For this recipe, we sweeten lightly with maple syrup and use coconut oil.
 I have nothing against dairy, but I’ve tested many variations of fat, and the coconut oil is our family’s favorite.

-How to Make Them Step by Step
+Step by Step Overview:

 These muffins are straightforward to make.
 We will combine the dry ingredients, then the wet, add the dry to the wet, mix in the blueberries, and put the batter into cups to bake.